OCA/py3o.template/docs/source/templating.rst

 This operation will insert your user field near your cursor.
-This field will be replaced at template.render() time by the real value coming from the dataset (see above python code)
+This field will be replaced at template.render() time by the real value coming from the dataset (see above python code).

 Insert placeholder images
 -------------------------